MANTENO – The Wilmington girls volleyball team last week was able to wrap up its first regional championship since 2015.

 After a 25-21, 25-15 win over Chicago University in Tuesday’s Class 2A Manteno Sectional semifinal, the Wildcats (27-8) are now in their first sectional championship match since that same season.

-The win continues a banner year for the Illinois Central Eight Conference champions, who went 14-0 in conference play for the program’s first undefeated conference season before their postseason play has stayed at that same competitive pace.
+The win continues a banner year for the Illinois Central Eight Conference champions, who went 14-0 in conference play for the program’s first undefeated conference season.
+Their postseason play has stayed at that same elite level.

 Like they’ve seen most of the season, the Wildcats got a well-rounded attack from their front line, with Rachel Smith (seven kills, two blocks), Molly Southall (five kills, two blocks) and Maggie Lindsey (four kills, three blocks) all causing a ruckus at the net.
 Behind them, Addison Billingsley set everything up with 12 assists and was a thorn in the Maroons’ side from the service line with four aces.